 You can also bring your child to:

-The Early Childhood Care and Education (ECCE) Scheme provides a free years of childhood care and education for children between the ages of 3 years 2 months and 4 years 7 months.
+The Early Childhood Care and Education (ECCE) Scheme provides a free years of childhood care and education for children who are over 3 years of age and not older than 5 and a half years.

 You should contact your local City/County Childcare Committee for more information on childcare in your local area.